Rancho Cuyamaca: History

 The grant was patented to Agustín Olvera in 1874.

 Although the boundary dispute has been settled, conflicting ownership claims forced a new survey and partition into 14 lots among 10 owners in 1879.

 In 1886 Robert W. Waterman acquired most of the grant.
+After Waterman's death, the Sather Banking Company foreclosed on the rancho.
+In 1917, Adolph G. Gassen of San Diego acquired the rancho from the bank.
+Ralph M. Dyar of Los Angeles acquired the rancho in hopes of developing a mountain resort.
+After the start of the Great Depression, Dyar sold the rancho to California State Parks in 1933.
+It is currently Cuyamaca Rancho State Park.